Fjord & Cove Swimming Montenegro | 7 days

 What is not included?

 Travel to and from the start of the tour, evening meals, 1 lunch.
 Single room supplement available.
-We help to organise evening meals to go out together and you can budget on average 15 Eur/meal.
+We help to organise evening meals to go out together as a group and you can plan on average 12-15 Eur/meal.
 A local shop is across the road to buy food and drinks as well.

 Excellent four star Hotel Splendido, Montenegro: www.splendido-hotel.com